AlexBor78/lang1/doc/project/roadmap.md

     - [ ] ModulesLoader - loads all imported modules before semantic analyze
     - [ ] CompileDriver

 CUUUUUREEEEENTTTT!!!!!!!!!!!!!!!!!

+- [ ] add documentation
+    - [X] move and clean up all docs we already had
+    - [ ] add doxygen to project, and write doc in code
+    - [ ] wite down all other code and architecture docs
+    - [ ] clean-up roadmap, dived notes and roadmap, sort all notes

+- [ ] Change done stuff -> new and actual ideas
+    - [ ] new type's syntax AND ne type's Types design (to have infinity wrappers)
+    - [ ] remove namespaces at all
+    - [ ] add keywords, nodes, etc for new features
+    - [ ] implement new modules (at list everything without increment build)

 - [ ] semantic...
     - [X] create semantic types